nrennie/misc/README.md

-# misc
-Miscellaneous pieces of code that might be useful at some point
+Miscellaneous pieces of code that might be useful at some point...